Tailapa II

 Tailapa II (r. c.
-973-997), also known as Taila II and by his title Ahavamalla, was the founder of the Western Chalukya dynasty in southern India.
-Tailapa claimed descent from the earlier Chalukyas of Vatapi, and initially ruled as a Rashtrakuta vassal from the Tardavadi-1000 province in the modern Bijapur district of Karnataka.
-When the Rashtrakuta power declined following an invasion by the Paramara king Siyaka, Tailapa overthrew the Rashtrakuta king Karka II, and established a new dynasty.
+973-997) also known as Taila II and by his title Ahavamalla, was the founder of the Western Chalukya Empire in peninsular India.
+Tailapa claimed descent from the earlier imperial Chalukyas of Vatapi (Badami), and initially ruled as a Rashtrakuta vassal from the Tardavadi-1000 province in the present-day Vijayapura district of Karnataka.
+When the Rashtrakuta power declined following an invasion by the Paramara king Siyaka, Tailapa overthrew the Rashtrakuta emperor Karka II, and established a new dynasty.

 Tailapa spent several years consolidating his control over the western Deccan region between the Narmada and the Tungabhadra rivers.
 Gradually, several former Rashtrakuta feudatories, including the Shilaharas, acknowledged his suzerainty.
 Tailapa successfully resisted Chola and Paramara invasions, and imprisoned and killed the invading Paramara king Munja.
 His general Barapa captured the Lata region in present-day Gujarat, establishing the Lata Chalukya line of chiefs.
 Tailapa's successors continued to rule the western Deccan region until the 12th century.

 Ancestry

 The records of Tailapa's dynasty trace his patrilineal ancestry to the Chalukyas of Vatapi, and also connect him to the Rashtrakutas of Manyakheta and the Kalachuris of Chedi through matrilineal descent.
-The Vatapi Chalukya king Vijayaditya was succeeded by his son Vikramaditya II: the records of Tailapa's family claim that Vijayaditya had another (unnamed) son, from whom the family descended.
+The Chalukya emperor Vijayaditya was succeeded by his son Vikramaditya II: the records of Tailapa's family claim that Vijayaditya had another (unnamed) son, from whom the family descended.

 The Chalukya court poet Ranna provides the following genealogy connecting Tailapa to the earlier Chalukya dynasty: